 As an Amazon Associate I earn from qualifying purchases.
 This means that clicking on these Amazon links and making purchases is one way you can help our work.

-What would you do if you looked out your back door and saw this?
-Personally, I don’t remember seeing this particular version in “Spiderverse”. ____________________ Did you enjoy this post?
+A special treat today…someone captured the approach to the Rio airport on a GoPro.
+Put this on full screen and enjoy. _________________________________ Did you enjoy this post?
 Consider making a donation to our ministry in Brazil.
 As an Amazon Associate I earn from qualifying purchases.
-This means that clicking on these Amazon…
+This means that clicking on these Amazon links and making…